un-simp/underrune-code-exploration-wiki/decompilation-guide.md

 - Open a terminal emulator (Terminal on MacOS, CMD or PowerShell on Windows and whatever terminal emulator you use on linux.)
 - "cd" into the Altar folder.
-- Run './icantrememberwhatthefileiscalled.(bat on windows, .sh on everything else) (your data .win file (TIP: Drag the data.win into the terminal and it will autofill the location))'
+- Run './decompile-data.(bat on windows, .sh on everything else) (your data .win file (TIP: Drag the data.win into the terminal and it will autofill the location))'
+- IMPORTANT.
+IF YOU ARE ON LINUX YOU NEED TO REMOVE THE FIRST LINES UP TO THE MONO COMMAND AND CHANGE ALTAR TO ALTAR.EXE
+- If Everything goes well this should happen